vinodivy/oldMyGCD/README.md

 # MyGCD

+# Deployment methods:

-Download the zip package from git and import the MyGCD-master folder to eclipse or run from cmd prompt "mvn clean install" from MyGCD-master folder.
+Download the zip package from git and unzip.
+You can run either from eclipse or Windows Command Prompt

+## Import to Eclipse

+Import the MyGCD-master folder to eclipse

+OR

+## CMD Prompt

+MyGCD-master folder and run from cmd prompt "mvn clean install".

 Project tech stack involves